ActuallyHappening/COMP1100/documents/iteration_1/learning_cards.md

 *So I'm assuming you've never enrolled in a subject without having done all its pre-requisites?*
 I have accidentally, but, once I realised that I quickly changed subjects

+- "I knew of friends who did, but within the first couple of weeks they ended up being able to catch up with the one they needed to do" - [Patrick Interview 3](../../interviews/iteration_1/patrick/PATRICK_2025_08_27_3.md)

 [Rafael Chase interview 3](../../interviews/iteration_1/rafael_chase/rafael_2025_08_27_3.md)